-16.5 THE FRIEND'S SELF-LOVE OR NARCISSISM
+15.5 THE FRIEND'S SELF-LOVE OR NARCISSISM

 Another fact that emerges from the first seventeen sonnets is the narcissism or self- love of the friend.
 If the friend is not inclined to marry and beget children, it is evident that he is in love with himself and with his own image.
 Instead of chasing a female partner, who will return the affections he lavishes on her, the friend enters into a loving relationship with his own image and spends fruitlessly the energy which marriage would have put to creative purposes.
 The friend is "contracted to his own bright eyes and feeds his light's flame with self-substantial fuel."
-As a victim of self- love, the friend is committed to delusion.
+As a victim of self-love, the friend is committed to delusion.

-16.6 SHAKESPEARE'S TRIBUTE TO THE YOUTH AND BEAUTY OF HIS MALE FRIEND of the sonnets that the various flowers have borrowed their charm and their fragrance from his friend.
+15.6 SHAKESPEARE'S TRIBUTE TO THE YOUTH AND BEAUTY OF HIS MALE FRIEND

+His friend is so beautiful in Shakespeare's eyes, that Shakespeare says in one of the sonnets that the various flowers have borrowed their charm and their fragrance from his friend.
 In another sonnet, Shakespeare expresses the view that all the descriptions of beautiful ladies and handsome knights written by poets in the past were intended to be prophecies of "this our time" and anticipations of the beauty of his friend.
 Shakespeare goes on to say in this sonnet that those poets of the past failed in their efforts to depict in advance the beauty of his young friend.
 And the climax comes when Shakespeare writes in the closing couplet of the same sonnet that even poets of the present, who can actually see his young friend with their own eyes, do not have the capacity or skill to describe the beauty of his friend.
 In the sonnet "When to the sessions of sweet silent thought" we find an idealization, glorification and exaltation of the young friend's beauty.